Malaysia says nerve agent killed Kim Jong Nam within 20 minutes

 The revelation comes two days after Malaysian police said they identified the chemical substance used to kill Kim Jong Nam as the highly toxic VX nerve agent.

-Malaysian Health Minister Subramaniam Sathasivam told reporters that a report on the autopsy conducted on the 45-year-old's body on Feb.
+Malaysian Health Minister Subramaniam Sathasivam told a press conference that a report on the autopsy conducted on the 45-year-old's body on Feb.
 15 has been completed and will be submitted to the police.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.